-The School receives recoverable grants from Mater Academy, Inc. The purpose of these grants is for the School to fund operating expenses.
-Under the terms, the School would repay the corporate account of Mater Academy, Inc. contingent on subsequently meeting certain financial conditions.
-For the year ending June 30, 2019, the School received recoverable grants totaling \$730,000.
+The School has received recoverable grants from Mater Academy, Inc. The purpose of these grants is for the School to fund operating expenses.
+Under the terms, the School would repay the corporate account of contingent on subsequently meeting certain financial conditions.
+For the years ending June 30, 2020 and 2019, the School received recoverable grants totaling \$50,000 and \$730,000, respectively.
 To date, management has determined that the School has not met the requirements for repayment under the grant terms.
-The maximum amount the School may be required to pay in the future should the school meet the requirements for repayment is \$730,000.
+The maximum amount the School may be required to pay in the future should the school meet the requirements for repayment is \$780,000.